acl-robotgroup/mobile_manipulator/doc/arch/pkg/mobile_manipulator_gazebo_sim.rst

 Purpose
 =======

-- Runs the robot in Gazebo with the same description used for hardware.
+- Runs the robot in Gazebo using the same description as hardware.
 - Spawns the robot, loads controllers, and bridges key topics between ROS 2 and Gazebo transport for sensor and command streams.
 - Hosts simulation-specific URDF overlays (controllers, Gazebo plugins) and